microsoft/codecoverage/samples/Calculator/scenarios/scenario20/README.md

 # Scenario Description

 Collect code coverage for whole solution.
-Runsettings are configured to exclude tests projects from coverage report.
+Runsettings are configured to get all code coverage logs.
 You can find here example how to collect coverage for server and tests if they are running in separate processes and server is started before tests execution. `dotnet-coverage` tool is used to collect code coverage for server.
 At the end code coverage results for server and tests are merged.
 Default format is binary (`.coverage` extension) which can be opened in Visual Studio Enterprise.
 In pipelines during merging final coverage report is converted into cobertura format and published.

 # Configuration